DRTech98/NY-Light-up-Keychain/README.md

 A keychain powered by a coin cell battery that can either be placed on car keys or a Christmas tree.

 A simple yet interesting project involving a 3.3V coin cell battery with a boost converter and LED driver to act as a constant current source.
-The parts selected are all surface-mounted, and assembly is done on both sides of the PCB.
+The parts selected are all surface-mount, and assembly is done on both sides of the PCB.
 A case was designed from freelance on Fiverr, and the battery can last up to 4 hours and 32 minutes on continuous power.

 The battery has 225mAH of current capacity, with each LED branch taking 5.5mA of current, with 9 branches in total resulting in approximately 50mA of current consumption.